-Indeed, the 2-jet of $f$ at this point is trivial, and the 3-jet has the form $q (x - \lambda y)^2(x - \nu y)$ for some $q >0$ and $\lambda \neq \nu$.
-The substitution $\tilde x = x - \lambda y$ and a dilation reduces this 3-jet to the form $\tilde x^3 + \alpha \tilde x^2 y$, $\alpha \neq 0$.
-The resulting function has zero coefficient at the monomial $y^4$: otherwise it would be of class $D_5$.
-The lower quasihomogeneous part with weights $\deg x = 2, \deg y=1$ of the obtained polynomial should have the form $y (x - \theta y^2)^2$, because otherwise the function is of the class $D_6$.
-So, this quasihomogeneous part can be reduced to the monomial $x^2 y$ by a diffeomorphism of class $\G$ (keeping the entire function in the class $\Phi_3$).
-The coefficient of the resulting polynomial at the monomial $y^6$ should vanish: otherwise the critical point is of class $D_7$.
-Finally, its coefficient at the monomial $x y^4$ is not zero, because otherwise the Milnor number would be greater than $8$.
-Dilating the coordinate $y$, we get the form (\ref{ee}).
+Indeed, the 2-jet of $f$ at its $D_8^-$ critical point is trivial, and the 3-jet has the form $q (x - \varkappa y)^2(x - \nu y)$ for some $q >0$ and $\varkappa \neq \nu$.
+The substitution $\tilde x = x - \varkappa y$ and a dilation of $\tilde x$ coordinate reduce this 3-jet to the form $\tilde x^3 + \alpha \tilde x^2 y$, $\alpha \neq 0$.
+The resulting polynomial has zero coefficient at the monomial $y^4$: otherwise this polynomial would be of class $D_5$.
+Its lower quasihomogeneous part with weights $\deg \tilde x = 2, \deg y=1$ should have the form $y (\tilde x - \theta y^2)^2$, because otherwise the polynomial is of the class $D_6$.
+So, this quasihomogeneous part can be reduced to the monomial $\tilde x^2 y$ by a diffeomorphism of class $\G$ keeping the entire polynomial within the space $\Phi_3$.
+The coefficient of the resulting polynomial at the monomial $y^6$ should vanish, because otherwise the critical point is of class $D_7$.
+Finally, the coefficient at the monomial $\tilde x y^4$ is not zero, because otherwise the Milnor number would be greater than $8$.
+Dilating the coordinate $y$, we get a polynomial of the form (\ref{ee}).